-The jetty used to be accessible by a small train that travelled the length of the jetty in daylight hours but this is no longer in service so unless the long walk is what you are after you have to dive this site by boat.
-The best area is the last 150 or so metres as it is here that you will find the most prolific congregation of marine life.
-Huge schools of Yellowtail, Snook and Skippy can be found meandering through the pylons, which are covered with ascidians, soft corals and sponges and with visibility normally in excess of 15 metres the environment can take on the appearance of a lush forest.
+The jetty is accessible by a small train that travels the length of the jetty in daylight hours and this service is available for a fee that also give access to the underwater observatory at the end of the jetty. so unless the long walk is what you are after you have the other option to dive this site by boat.
+The best area is the last 250 or so metres as it is here that you will find the most prolific congregation of marine life.

 Almost every type of fish you would expect to find in the bay can be found under the protection of the jetty and there was even a visit by a huge Queensland Groper that made a home amongst the pylons for a couple of summers.
 Because of the generally calm conditions, the jetty has become a popular and safe night dive with the only danger being the quantities of fishing line in the area.
 (Take a knife).